penumbra-zone/penumbra/docs/guide/src/pd/join-testnet/validator.md

 However your validator doesn't have anything delegated to it and will remain in an `Inactive` state until it receives enough delegations to place it in the active set of validators.

+**NOTE**: you should make sure your validator is *already running* and *synchronized with the chain* before uploading your definition and delegating to it.
+Otherwise, your validator could become active too early, and be slashed for inactivity before it comes online.

 ## Delegating to your validator

 First find your validator's identity key: